DataDog/documentation/content/en/getting_started/synthetics/private_location.md

 By default, every second, your private location worker pulls your test configurations from Datadog’s servers using HTTPS, executes the test depending on the frequency defined in the configuration of the test, and returns the test results to Datadog’s servers.

-Once you created a private location, configuring a [Synthetics API test][1] from a private location is completely identical to the one of Datadog managed locations.
+Once you create a private location, the process of configuring a [Synthetics API test][1] from that private location is completely identical to that for Datadog managed locations.

 To configure a private location: